 The state of Arizona requires auto insurance coverage on every motor vehicle driven within the state.
 You will usually need to present proof of insurance if you are stopped by a police officer.
 If you don't have car insurance in Arizona, the state may suspend your driver's license or vehicle registration.
-You can get Arizona car insurance quotes online or by calling (800) 841-3000.
+You can get Arizona car insurance quotes online.

 Arizona requires drivers to have car insurance that meets or exceeds the following minimum coverage levels:

 Depending on your needs, you may choose higher coverage limits to more fully protect yourself.
-Speak to a GEICO representative if you are unsure of what car insurance coverage is best for you.
+Check our coverage calculator if you are unsure of what car insurance coverage is best for you.

 Safety Glass Non-Deductible Option for AZ Auto Policies